Mother and daughter on riverbank

 Giovanna Fletcher of ‘Happy Mum, Happy Baby’ podcast interviews Lisa Faulkner, Actress, Chef, Presenter, Adoptive Mum, and Stepmum.
 During the episode Giovanna and Lisa discuss professional life, being a pregnancy partner, deciding to try for children, fertility, Clomid, IVF and being a mum through adoption and being a stepmum.
 This episode also contains discussion around miscarriage and ectopic pregnancy which may be triggering: Lisa Faulkner

-• Four Thought: Mum…again: Angela Frazer-Wicks - BBC Sounds (Originally BBC Radio 4), September 2021
+• Four Thought: Mum…Again: Angela Frazer-Wicks - BBC Sounds (Originally BBC Radio 4), September 2021

 Angela Frazer-Wicks shares candidly about her experiences as a Birth Parent whose children were removed and subsequently adopted with BBC Radio 4.
 In this powerful talk Angela describes her heartbreak at her children being removed owing to domestic violence, how, for a period of time, she lost contact with the children, her subsequent advocacy work, having another child and parenting with a new partner and finally reconnecting with her eldest son: Four Thought: Mum...Again